NREL/nrelUtilityExt/README.md

 Help
 ----

-Function help is available in the SkySpark *Help* app under *util* or within the help interface in the *Func* app.
+Function help is available in the SkySpark *Help* app under *utility* or within the help interface in the *Func* app.

 License
 -------